library(tidyverse)

 # danielle function to fracture/ fill square basicall the start of the mosaic

-<- function(left, right, bottom, top, width,
+fill_rectangle <- function(left, right, bottom, top, width,

-fill_rectangle nshades = 100) {
+height, area, value, nshades = 100) {

 set.seed(value)

-<- list(billow, fbm, ridged)
+fractals <- list(billow, fbm, ridged)

-fractals <- list(gen_simplex, gen_perlin, gen_worley)
+generators <- list(gen_simplex, gen_perlin, gen_worley)

 expand_grid(